Individual Coaching with Kelley

 What Is A Typical Coaching Session?

-In a typical coaching session, I’ll be asking questions aimed at opening up your thinking.
+In a typical coaching session, I’ll ask questions aimed at opening up your thinking.
 I may also notice and point out patterns that may be getting in your way.
-From time to time, I’ll give you exercises designed to help you generate insights that draw you toward financial literacy.
-Some clients request specific financial information, and if that is something you seek we can detour away from traditional coaching and cover that as well.
-You’ll finish each money coaching session with a few to-dos we select together that will move you closer to your goal.
+From time to time, I’ll give you exercises to help you generate insights and lock in money behaviors.
+You’ll finish each money coaching session with a few to-dos we select together.

-Many clients find that financial stress coaching can produce rapid results.
+My financial stress coaching can produce rapid results.
 I have had clients make significant changes in their lives after just six sessions.
-But you get to decide when you are ready to stop, and when that time comes, I will help you lock in the progress you have made and we’ll complete the engagement.
+But you get to decide when you are ready to stop.
+You’re in charge – I’m just helping you get where you want to go!

 What Results Can I Expect?